 How to make vegetarian or vegan pasta e fagioli

-Just omit the pancetta/bacon and use vegetable stock or water instead of chicken!
+To make Pasta e Fagioli vegetarian, just omit the pancetta and use vegetable stock or water instead of chicken!
 Easy peasy.

-For both options: make sure you compensate for the omission of pancetta and chicken stock by using more salt.
-In case you haven’t picked up on it already, salt is KEY in this recipe!
+Make sure you compensate for the omission of pancetta and chicken stock by using more salt.

 Other easy Italian recipes